 Does your dog like eggs?
-Whole eggs are a great source of protein for your dog and they provide many vitamins, minerals, good fats and various trace nutrients.
+There are many benefits of eggs for dogs.
+They are a great source of protein and they provide many vitamins, minerals, good fats and various trace nutrients.
 A large egg contains about 77 calories, with 5 grams of fat and 6 grams of protein with all 9 essential amino acids.
-Rich in iron, phosphorus, selenium and vitamins A, B12, B2 and B5.
+Rich in iron, phosphorus, selenium, and vitamins A, B12, B2 and B5.
 They also contain decent amounts of Vitamin D, Vitamin E, Vitamin K, Vitamin B6, Calcium and Zinc.

-I generally serve 1-2 eggs, once or twice weekly.
-I fry them in a teaspoon of coconut oil so the whites are cooked all the way through, as to not cause a biotin deficiency, but with the yolks still runny.
-I add some grated carrot, zucchini, daikon and a few blueberries and I always use a pinch of home-dried eggshell as a calcium source.
-Sardines go great with eggs too!
+For a 10-15 lb dog, serve 1-2 eggs, once or twice weekly.
+Try frying them in a teaspoon of coconut oil so the whites are cooked all the way through, as to not cause a biotin deficiency, but with the yolks still runny.
+Adding some grated carrot, zucchini, daikon and a few blueberries, not only gives color, but it adds loads of nutrition and fiber.
+When serving eggs, add a pinch of home-dried eggshell as a calcium source.
+Sardines go great with eggs for dogs too!

 Next time you are cooking eggs for yourself, fry up an egg or two for your dog.
-It’s one of Tashi’s favorite meals!
+It’s one of my dog’s favorite meals!